Find Affordable College Courses

 4 Yearly Graduations

 University of Hawaii at Manoa comes in at #16 on our list of the most popular colleges offering doctor's degrees in educational/instructional technology.
 Roughly 18,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,304 per year, while in-state graduate students, on average, pay $15,600 per year.
-For the 2020-2021 academic year, 4 doctor's degrees were handed out to educational/instructional technology majors at UH Manoa.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+During the most recent year for which we have data, 4 people received their doctor's degree in educational/instructional technology from UH Manoa.
+About 82% of this group were women, and 82% were students from an underrepresented racial-ethnic group.

 #16